 The treatment effects literature has characterized quantities of economic interest, which may be identified in model (20) absent rank invariance.
-Related to this paper, Carneiro and Lee (2009) extend the analysis in Heckman and Vytlacil (2005) to identify and estimate conditional distributions of potential outcomes.
-They provide conditions under which conditional cdfs and quantiles of Y_0^ and Y_1^ are identified given V = p and X = x, for p in the support of p(Z) given X = x.
-In estimation, Carneiro and Lee specify potential outcomes as additive in X and an unobservable independent of Z. Interestingly, our approach may be used to estimate such conditional quantiles (or cdfs), while allowing observables X and unobservables (U_0, U_1) to interact.12 At the same time, as pointed out in Section 2, identification of the unconditional distributions of potential outcomes in a nonseparable setup would require either identification at infinity or analytic extrapolation.13 In the absence of such conditions, unconditional quantiles may only be bounded in general.
+Related to this paper, Carneiro and Lee (2009) extended the analysis in Heckman and Vytlacil (2005) to identify and estimate conditional distributions of potential outcomes.
+They provided conditions under which conditional c.d.f.'s and quantiles of Y_0^ and Y_1^ are identified given V = pand X = x, for p in the support of p(Z) given X = x.
+In estimation, Carneiro and Lee specified potential outcomes as additive in X and an unobservable independent of Z. Interestingly, our approach may be used to estimate such conditional quantiles (or c.d.f.'s), while allowing observables X and unobservables (U_0, U_1) to interact.13 At the same time, as pointed out in Section 2, identification of the unconditional distributions of potential outcomes in a nonseparable setup would require either identification at infinity or analytic extrapolation.14 In the absence of such conditions, unconditional quantiles may only be bounded in general.